Encodability Criteria for Quantum Based Systems: Process Calculi

 \section{Process Calculi}

-A \emph{process calculus} is a language $\lang{} = \langle \configs{}, \longmapsto \rangle$ that consists of a set of \emph{configurations} $\configs{}$ (its syntax) and a relation $\longmapsto : \configs{} \times \configs{}$ on configurations (its reduction semantics).
-To range over the configurations we use the upper case letters $C, C', \ldots$.
-Further, a configuration $C$ contains a \emph{term} out of the set of (process) terms $\processes{}$ on which we range over using the upper case letters $P, Q, P', \ldots$.
+A \emph{process calculus} is a language $ \lang = \left\langle \config, \step \right\rangle $ that consists of a set of \emph{configurations} $ \config $ (its syntax) and a relation $ \step : \config \times \config $ on configurations (its reduction semantics).
+To range over the configurations we use the upper case letters $ C, C', \ldots $.
+Further, a configuration $ C $ contains a \emph{term} out of the set of (process) terms $ \proc $ on which we range over using the upper case letters $ P, Q, P', \ldots $.

-Assume two countably-infinite sets $\names$ of \emph{names} and $\var$ of \emph{qubit variables}.
-We use lower case letters to range over names $a, b, x, y, \ldots$ and qubits names $q, q', x, y, \ldots $.
-Let $\tau \notin \var \cup \names$.
+Assume three pairwise distinct countably-infinite sets $ \names $ of \emph{names}, $ \var $ of \emph{qubit variables}, and $ \binaries $ of \emph{variables for binary numbers}.
+We use lower case letters to range over names $ a, c, \ldots $, qubits names $ q, q', x, y, \ldots $, binary numbers $ b, b', \ldots $, and variables for binary numbers $ v, v', \ldots $.
+We write $ bv, bv', \ldots $ for objects that are either a binary number or a variable for binary numbers.
+Let $ \tau \notin \var \cup \names \cup \binaries $.
 The \emph{scope} of a name defines the area in which this name is known and can be used.
 It can be useful to restrict this scope, for example to forbid interactions between two processes or with an unknown and, hence, potentially untrusted environment.
 While names with a restricted scope are called \emph{bound names}, the remaining ones are called \emph{free names}.